WeijersLab/AuxPhos/README.md

 **Load AuxPhos from R:**

 - Download the whole 'ShinyApp' directory from files above
-- If your 'ShinyApp' directory is in 'Downloads', then type 'Rscript -e "library(methods); shiny::runApp('~/Downloads/ShinyApp', launch.browser = TRUE)"' (excluding outer single quotes) in your terminal window.
+- If your 'ShinyApp' directory is in 'Downloads', then type `Rscript -e "library(methods); shiny::runApp('~/Downloads/ShinyApp', launch.browser = TRUE)"` in your terminal window.
 - AuxPhos tool is now launched in your favourite browser

 **Load AuxPhos from Rstudio:**